rsreese/namebench/README.md

-namebench hunts down the fastest DNS servers available for your web site domain to use. namebench runs a fair and thorough benchmark using datasets in order to provide an individualized recommendation. namebench is completely free and does not modify your system in any way.
-This project began as a 20% project at Google.
+namebench hunts down the fastest DNS servers available for your web site domain to use.
+This assumes you have added your domains records to the name server to use, e.g. `dig www.domain.com @nameserverIP` will resolve. namebench runs a fair and thorough benchmark using datasets in order to provide an individualized recommendation. namebench is completely free and does not modify your system in any way.
+This project began as a 20% project at Google but has been modified to assess name servers of a specified host verse finding optimal name servers for general DNS resolution.

 namebench runs on Mac OS X, Windows, and UNIX, and is available with a graphical user interface as well as a command-line interface.
+GUI not supported with this version at the moment.

 Requirements: